backdrop-contrib/mimemail/README.md

 - 'current': Theme currently used by the user who runs drupal_mail().
 - 'default': Default theme, obtained via variable theme_default.
-- 'domain': Theme obtained via Domain Theme module. or any other active theme.
+- 'domain': Theme obtained via Domain Theme module.
+- Or any other active theme.

 Images with absolute URL will be available as remote content.
 To embed images into emails you have to use a relative URL or an internal path.
 Due to security